From the Sea to the Air

 This story is not like many others, but many others may relate.

 If you happen to catch Kenneth thinking about his time in the Navy, you may hear him chat about his time serving and flying alongside his fellow service members and how that is one of his best memories.
-One of his best experiences will be traveling abroad to protect and defend the American people.
+One of his best experiences was traveling abroad to protect and defend the American people.
 Kenneth says, “being exposed to new cultures, countries and various people will serve as part of my best experiences.”

 His time in the Navy included being part of a naval aircrew, an anti-submarine warfare systems operator and an all around great sailor who served his country.